 - If you are using active dry yeast, combine the yeast, sugar and water in bowl.
 Stir and let sit until foamy, about 5 minutes.

-- Add 3 tbsp extra virgin olive oil into the dough bowl, mixing in completely so dough is saturated with oil.
-Drizzle another tbsp of oil over the top.
-Cover the bowl and let sit in a warm place for about 3-4 hours, OR place in the refrigerator for 12-48 hours.
+- Drizzle another tbsp of olive oil over the top and make sure the dough is well coated.
+Cover the bowl and place in the refrigerator for 18-48 hours.
 The dough is ready when it has doubled in size.

 - Prepare your pan.
 For thicker bread, use a 9×13" cake or sheet pan, for thinner use up to a 13×18" pan.
 If your pan is not nonstick, greasing it with the tbsp of butter can help the center and corners not stick.
 If it is non-stick feel free to skip butter, then add 1 tbsp of olive oil into the center of the pan.

 - Take your dough and fold up the edges like you are closing a box.
 Bringing each side into the center, creating more of a ball shape, and gently deflating the dough.

 - Transfer your dough into the sheet pan and dump any oil from the dough bowl into the pan as well.
 Cover the pan with cling wrap that has been greased and leave in a warm place to double in size.
 This could take 2-4 hours depending on the air temperature and how your dough rose.
 The dough is ready when it no longer instantly springs back when poked, and it will have grown and be reaching the edges of the pan if not already completely filling.